 You definitely don’t want it to get to the butter stage.
 Stop when you have just a little more than soft peaks.
 The base should be shiny and stand-up when you pull your whisk out of it.
 However, it will but be too liquid to do that if you scrape the sides and gently fold the ice cream base without a whisk.

-What other recipes use toasted milk powder?
+Do you have other recipes that use toasted milk powder?

-I have 2 other recipes that use toasted milk powder, and that list will continue growing.
+I have 3 other recipes that use toasted milk powder, and that list will continue growing.
 If you’d like to check them out, here you go…

 Transform Your Snickerdoodles with Toasted Milk Powder